Imani Dorsey

-Imani Michelle Dorsey (born March 21, 1996) is an American professional soccer player who currently plays for NJ/NY Gotham FC in the National Women's Soccer League (NWSL).
-She attended Our Lady of Good Counsel Catholic High School in Olney, Maryland and in college she played for Duke University.
+Imani Michelle Dorsey (born March 21, 1996) is an American former professional soccer player who played as a defender.
+Dorsey played college soccer for Duke University, where she was a semifinalist for the MAC Herman Trophy.
+She was selected by Sky Blue FC with the 5th overall pick in the 2018 NWSL College Draft and named the 2018 Rookie of the Year.
+In total, Dorsey made 72 appearances for NJ/NY Gotham FC.

+Dorsey did not play during the 2023 NWSL season, making use of the league's mental health leave policy.
+Following the 2023 season, Dorsey became a free agent and signed with the Utah Royals.

+Following a strong 2020 NWSL season, Dorsey made her first appearance for the United States women's national soccer team (USWNT) in a friendly against Australia.
+That same year, Dorsey won the United States Soccer Federation's One Nation.
+Social Impact Award, which honors "a player from U.S. Soccer's National Team programs for their off-field contributions making a positive impact in the areas of diversity, equity, inclusion and belonging" for her work with the Black Women's Players Collective.

 College career

-Duke University, 2014–2017

-Dorsey played for Duke University from 2014–2017.
-She was named ACC Offensive Player of the Year in 2017 and was a semifinalist for the MAC Hermann Trophy.
+Dorsey played for Duke University from 2014 to 2017.
+In 2017 she was named ACC Offensive Player of the Year, was a United Soccer Coaches All-American, and was a semifinalist for the MAC Hermann Trophy, among other accolades.
 She finished her career ranked fourth all time in career goals at Duke.

 Club career

 In 2015 she played for the Washington Spirit Reserves in the W-League.
 She scored eight goals, helping the team win the W-League Championship.
 She was named W-League Rookie of the Year.

-NJ/NY Gotham FC (formerly Sky Blue FC), 2018–present
+NJ/NY Gotham FC, 2018–2023

 Dorsey was selected by Sky Blue FC with the 5th overall pick in the 2018 NWSL College Draft.
 She joined the team in May after completing her degree at Duke University and was added to the active roster as a National Team Replacement Player on June 1, 2018.
 Dorsey received a full professional contract on June 15.
 On July 7 she scored her first NWSL goal against the Chicago Red Stars.

-Dorsey was named 2018 NWSL Rookie of the Year.
-She scored 4 goals and 1 assist in 14 matches for Sky Blue.
-Dorsey is the second Sky Blue player to win rookie of the year, after Raquel Rodriguez won it in 2016.
+After scoring four goals and one assist while maintaining a 74.4% passing accuracy in 332 passes, she was named 2018 NWSL Rookie of the Year.
+Dorsey was the second Sky Blue player to win Rookie of the Year, after Raquel Rodriguez won it in 2016.

-Sky Blue FC was re-branded as NJ/NY Gotham FC preceding the 2021 NWSL season.
+Primarily playing in the attack through her college career and rookie year, Dorsey began playing as an outside back during the 2019 season, in part due to interest from the United States women's national team.
+Dorsey made 72 league appearances for the club, which was re-branded as NJ/NY Gotham FC preceding the 2021 NWSL season.
+Dorsey did not play in the 2023 season, making use of the league's excused absence policy due to mental health concerns.